 The little ferry chugs across to the little village of Polruan on the other side of the estuary.

-The annual Fowey Regatta in August is a major event on the sailing calendar and combines with the great fancy dress Carnival that follows the Silver Bands through the town, the magical Red Arrows display as they arc in from St. Breock Downs to weave their rainbow smoke trails over the harbour and innumerable other events on land and sea for young and old alike, from the great ships down to the crabbing competition and the home made and highly decorated raft races.
+The annual Fowey Regatta in August is a major event on the sailing calendar and includes the great fancy dress Carnival that follows the Silver Bands through the town and innumerable other events on land and sea for young and old alike, from the great ships down to the crabbing competition and the home made and highly decorated raft races.
 All is washed down with fine wines and real ales to the accompaniment of music on the Town Quay and a magnificent firework display on the final night.

 Amidst the fascinating ancient architecture of the town two great buildings stand out, The 15th century Church of St. Fimbarrus (St. Finn Barr) and Place (Cornish: Plas = mansion) the 15th century fortified home and estate of the Treffrys who still live there.
 On the opposite headland stands the one remaining stump of the 7th century Church of the Holy Saviour at the beginning of the bracing and beautiful clifftop walk to Lantic Bay.

 Above Whitehouse beach is the former home of Sir Arthur Quiller Couch, ‘Q’, who immortalised Fowey in his Troytown novels.
 By Bodinnick and along Readymoney are two of the Du Maurier homes.
-(There is the Fowey Festival here every May where the author of ‘Rebecca’ is celebrated with a feast of celebrities from all walks of artistic life who come to talk and perform).
+There is the Fowey Festival here every May where the author of ‘Rebecca’ is celebrated with a feast of celebrities from all walks of artistic life who come to talk and perform on a range of subjects.
 Leo Walmsley lived and wrote just up river behind the now abandoned railway line and Kenneth Grahame drew inspiration from the life of the River Fowey on his visits here.

 Even in Winter there is a feast as a weekend in December is given over to a grand Christmas Shopping Market in marquees on the Quay,in the school and town.
 Some 70+ West Country small traders now attend and there are some excellent crafts, clothes, jewellery, victuals and beverages to be found.